The Episcopal Church

 What should I wear?

 People wear a variety of clothing styles to Resurrection services.
-Anything from jeans to suits and ties blend right in.
+Anything from jeans and shorts to suits and ties blend right in.
 Wear what works for you.
 We’re glad to have you with us!

 Where do I sit?

 Please sit in whatever part of the church you feel most comfortable.
-There’s no reserved seating here!
-But plan to arrive early if you want to sit in the back pews!
+There’s no reserved seating!

 The blue book is the hymnal, where you will find all music sung at the service.
 The numbers in the service bulletin indicate where to find each piece.
 Numbers that start with an “S” are “service music” and are found at the front of the hymnal, while numbers without a letter start further back.
 Occasionally we may use a hymn from outside the hymnal, and the bulletin will indicate where to find it, usually on a separate piece of paper inserted in the bulletin.